ekzhu/datasketch/docs/_sources/lshforest.rst.txt

 MinHash LSH Forest
 ==================

-MinHash LSH is useful for radius (or threshold) queries.
+:ref:`minhash_lsh` is useful for radius (or threshold) queries.
 However, **top-k** queries are often more useful in some cases. `LSH Forest <http://ilpubs.stanford.edu:8090/678/1/2005-14.pdf>`__ by Bawa et al. is a general LSH data structure that makes top-k query possible for many different types of LSH indexes, which include MinHash LSH.
-I implemented the MinHash LSH Forest, which takes a MinHash data sketch of the query set, and returns the top-k matching sets that have the highest Jaccard similarities with the query set.
+I implemented the MinHash LSH Forest, which takes a :ref:`minhash` data sketch of the query set, and returns the top-k matching sets that have the highest Jaccard similarities with the query set.